Renewable Fuels Regulators Club: Meetings

 The inaugural meeting was held on 4 February 2010 in London, and was attended by representatives from the UK, Denmark, France, Germany, Hungary, the Netherlands, Portugal, the Republic of Ireland, the Slovak Republic, Spain, Sweden, and the European Commission.
-To date, further workshops have been held in Brussels, Bonn, Madrid, The Hague, Copenhagen, Lisbon, Stockholm, Valletta, Dublin, Oslo, Luxembourg, Paris, Bratislava, Helsinki, Vienna, Tallinn, Reykjavik, and Warsaw.
+To date, 30 workshops have been held all over Europe.

 Member organisations

 Since its kick-off meeting in 2009, membership has grown rapidly and currently organisations from 31 countries are participating.
-REFUREC has matured into a successful network of biofuel sustainability regulators, and into a positive model of European co-operation.
+REFUREC has matured into a successful network of renewable energy sustainability regulators, and into a positive model of Pan-European co-operation.